Ali-Toosi/django-tgbot/README.md

 This is an overview of the flow:

-Bot receives a message/update --> Telegram sends an Update to your webhook --> Django receives this request and passes it to the app created for this bot (In steps above) --> `django_tgbot` creates an `Update` object from the HTTP request --> One or several `processor`s will be assigned to handle this `Update` --> All of these `processor`s run and possibly make some calls to Telegram API.
+Bot receives a message/update --> Telegram sends an Update to your webhook --> Django receives this request and passes it to the app created for this bot (In steps above) --> `django_tgbot` creates an `Update` object from the HTTP request --> One or several `processor`s will be assigned to handle this `Update` --> All of these `processor`s will run and possibly make some calls to Telegram API.

 #### Types
-Telegram uses some methods and `Type`s (read classes) to handle everything.
+Telegram uses some methods and `Type`s (think of this types as classes) to handle everything.
 All of these types are implemented as Python classes and you can use them from `django_tgbot.types`.
 You can view a full list of all Telegram available types [here](https://core.telegram.org/bots/api#available-types) (The API version based on which this package is designed is written at the top of this document.
 With newer versions there might be new types not implemented in this package)

 #### Models
-With every new bot you create come 3 models:
+Each new bot you create comes prepackaged with 3 models:
 * <b>TelegramUser</b>: represents a user in Telegram.
 Can be a person or a bot.
 Basically, it is an entity that can send messages.
 * <b>TelegramChat</b>: represents a chat in Telegram.
 Can be a private chat, a group, a supergroup or a channel.
 Basically, it is a place that messages can be sent from one or several parties.
 * <b>TelegramState</b>: From the bot's perspective, each user in a chat or a chat by itself or a user by itself, are in a state.
 This state is stored in `TelegramState` model.
 It holds the user (can be blank), the chat (can be blank), a memory and a name.
 This name helps the bot to easily determine what this state is and what needs to be done.